Reading

 Berkeley Housing Pipeline Analysis

 This is the technical beginning.
-To quickly see all 174 projects, click on the **Pipeline Explorer** button below, then on **Spatial**
+To quickly see all 174 projects, maps, our future skyline, costs and fees, click on the **Pipeline Explorer** button below, then on **Spatial**

 These several web sites are designed to track every step of our actual housing development from permit application to certificate of occupancy to actual occupation.
 Originally built to prepare Berkeley's Annual Progrss Report to the California Housing and Community Development department using an independent, completely open public database constructed from the City of Berkeley Open.Gov data, we now have outlined a new way to enlist thousands of data science students and instructors to help our overburdened planning offices in every city tell our housing story in a clear and accurate way.
 These pages are a first attempt.